Living in a car-obsessed culture, how can I not feature some cool rides?

 The coolest ride of them all…

-(Downtown, for a few years I did ride a bicycle year-round through rain and snow.
+(Downtown, for a few years I rode my bicycle year-round through rain and snow.
 I prefer bicycles and electric scooters, but they’re not as safe as I wish.
 Being on 2-wheels fully exposed feels risky – especially since my cycling accident in 2006.
 Went through a year of rehab, 4 days a week.
 It was excruciating.)